mdnajimahmed/learning-k8/final-prep/salvation/missing-links.md

         - n : no dns lookup
         - z : makes nc not receive any data from the server
         - w : wait timeout
+- it takes some time better to use `kubectl get ingress -w` vvi